-Multifamily Development: A lot which contains one or more multifamily dwellings, two or more duplexes, three or more single family dwellings, or any combination of buildings containing three or more dwelling units.
+Multifamily Development: A lot which contains one or more multifamily dwellings, two or more twofamily dwellings, three or more single family dwellings, or any combination of buildings containing more than four (4) dwelling units on a single lot.
+An affordable housing development is considered to be a type of multifamily development if the subject parcel contains the requisite number of dwelling units per this definition.